 Welcome to Ramy Shukr’s personal website.
-I’m a project manager, anthropological researcher, and community organizer based in Beirut.
+I am an anthropologist, project manager, and psychoanalyst-in-training based in Beirut.

-I am interested in designing and implementing projects that can build stronger communities and push for more just economies for women migrant domestic workers and gender-variant people in Lebanon and beyond.
+I am design and implement projects that can build stronger communities and push for more just economies for women migrant domestic workers and gender-variant people in Lebanon and beyond.

-After completing more than a decade helping sustain the important community-building work the Anti-Racism Movement does with women migrant domestic workers in Lebanon, I am currently more focused on something I started doing in early 2020: developing and sustaining working-class trans/queer solidarity networks in our own neighborhoods with friends and allies at Queer Mutual Aid Lebanon, as I wait for my next big thing.
+After completing more than a decade helping sustain the important community-building work the Anti-Racism Movement does with women migrant domestic workers in Lebanon, I am currently more focused on something I started doing in early 2020: developing and sustaining working-class trans/queer solidarity networks in our own neighborhoods with friends and allies at Queer Mutual Aid Lebanon.

 Bio: